Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ## Generating Matchups - Creating $E$

-One thing to note is that in the first pass, we need to produce a graph with at least $n$ matchups, where $n$ is the number of students.
-We need every student to be represented in this set of matchups.
-If we didn't have this, then we wouldn't have any information on students that weren't included in the set of matchups.
+One thing to note is that in the each pass, we need to produce a graph with at least $n$ matchups, where $n$ is the number of students.
+We need every student to be represented in this set of matchups because if we didn't have this, then we wouldn't have any information on students that weren't included.

-This will correspond to a graph (the set of matchups in step 1) in which every node has at least one edge.
+This will correspond to a graph in which every node has at least one edge.
 Another property we'll want is for it to be connected.
 This would mean that there are no isolated subgraphs where we can't get an effective comparison to the main cohort.

 The graph generation is much for this iterative case is much simpler than the non-iterative case.
 All we need is $n$ edges, and for it to be connected.
 A graph that fulfils these criteria is the cycle graph.